larrywright/larrywright.me/content/photo/scenes-from-a-farm/index.md

 {{% optfigure src="Barn-004.jpg" caption="This barn has stood for over 100 years.
 Alas, it's unstable and due to be torn down.
 The wood, however, is being salvaged." %}}

-{{% optfigure src="Old car in a shed-002.jpg" caption="This convertible has been sitting idle for too many years." %}}
+{{% optfigure src="Old-car-in-a-shed-002.jpg" caption="This convertible has been sitting idle for too many years." %}}

-{{% optfigure src="Old car in a shed-003.jpg" caption="It's been in a shed the whole time, so the paint is quite well preserved.
+{{% optfigure src="Old-car-in-a-shed-003.jpg" caption="It's been in a shed the whole time, so the paint is quite well preserved.
 Unfortunately the interior and the convertible top were in much worse shape." %}}

-{{% optfigure src="Old car-005.jpg" caption="Another old car, this one slightly newer.
+{{% optfigure src="Old-car-005.jpg" caption="Another old car, this one slightly newer.
 Unfortunately it's been exposed to the elements for a long time and the outside was in pretty bad shape." %}}

-{{% optfigure src="Old farm implement-001.jpg" caption="Quite a few old farm implements lying around.
+{{% optfigure src="Old-farm-implement-001.jpg" caption="Quite a few old farm implements lying around.
 I have no idea the age of these, but I'm guessing nearly as old as the farm." %}}